sergiott8/InditexTecnical/README.md

 The OpenAPI specification serves as the source of truth for the API contract and can be viewed directly in any text editor or OpenAPI viewer tool.

-Additionally, a Swagger UI version of the API documentation is available for easier visual inspection.
-You can find it in the `Swagger/` directory at the root of the project repository.

 ## Database Configuration

 The application uses an H2 in-memory database.
 The database is initialized with sample data from `data.sql` and the schema is defined in `schema.sql`.